SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Layout/MindmapSample2/README.md

 #Mindmap Sample

-This sample shows how to set all branches on the right side for mind map layout using GetBranch method.
+This sample shows how to set all branches on the right side for the mind map layout using the GetBranch method.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/mindmap?theme=fluent